 We have also agreed to make a working capital loan to Stealth of up to \$1.62 million, although no amounts have been loaned to date.
 Stealth also owes us commitment and other fees of approximately \$1.1 million.
 Payment of these fees and loan amounts is unsecured.
-We have also agreed to make a construction loan to North Cypress for approximately \$64.0 million to fund the construction of a community hospital in Houston, Texas, secured by the hospital improvements.
-We are dependent upon the ability of Vibra, Denham Springs Healthcare Properties, L.L.C. and North Cypress to repay these loans and fees, and their failure to meet these obligations would have a material adverse effect on our revenues and our ability to make distributions to our stockholders.
+We have also agreed to make a mortgage loan in the amount of \$8.0 million to Hammond Properties.
+We are dependent upon the ability of these two tenants and Hammond Properties to repay these loans and fees.
+Failure by these tenants or Hammond Properties to meet these obligations would have a material adverse effect on our revenues and our ability to make distributions to our stockholders.